Augustine-Geeft/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group
 Script that changes both the owner and group owner of all the files and directories in the working directory.

+101-symbolic_link_permissions
+Script that changes the owner and the group owner of a symbolic link.